Tehom

-Illustration by Wenceslas Hollar: the spirit of God (with Tetragrammaton) moves over the face of the deep.
+Illustration by Wenceslas Hollar: the Spirit of God (with Tetragrammaton) moves over the face of the deep.

 Tehom (תְּהוֹם təhôm) is a Northwest Semitic and Biblical Hebrew word meaning "the deep" or "abyss" (literally "the deeps").
 It is used to describe the primeval ocean and the post-creation waters of the earth.
 It is a cognate of the Akkadian words tiāmtum and tâmtum as well as Ugaritic t-h-m which have similar meanings.
 According to a theological dictionary, tehom derives from a Semitic root which denoted the sea as a non-personified entity with mythological import.

+In the Hebrew, tehom doesn't use a definitive article, indicating its original conception may have been for a deity, which was common in Canaanite, Egyptian and Mesopotamian conceptions.
+This ancient pattern of a creative act involves the separation of the primeval waters, bringing about creation and order to the world.

 Genesis

 Tehom is mentioned in Genesis 1:2, where it is translated as "deep":

 And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.